 At the end of the 19th century, Kaberneeme became one of the most important fishing and fish processing centres near Tallinn.
 Kaberneeme was presumably the first place where fishermen practised a particular fishing technique called “keerepüük” (fishing with one-winged seine).
 They began fish smoking in 1892, and from 1893 sprat industry started working.

 Good income from the fishing contributed to the expansion of the village.
 In 1912 there were 16 sailing ships in Kaberneeme and at the end of the decade 21.
 In the first half of the 20th century, extraordinary amounts of salmon were caught near the peninsula.
 Shipbuilding in that area also originates from Kaberneeme.
-The sale of Baltic herring to Tallinn started here, as well as the carriage of cobblestone.

 At the beginning of the past century union activity developed thrivingly.
 A school was started in the village in 1922 and was closed in 1953.
 The former schoolhouse is located in a beautiful pinewood near the sea.
 In the cultural and educational history of Estonia, the building has been mentioned in conjunction with writers Jüri and Ülo Tuulik.
 Their father Karl Tuulik, who was also the headmaster of the school, set on foot the social and educational life.
 During the Russian occupation, the school building was used as a base for the Tallinn’s 46th art-biased secondary school’s summer training.